When it comes to mixing oil in our vehicles, there are clear cut rules to abide by. If you don’t abide by these rules, serious problems can happen.

 You might have heard or read somewhere that a slow transition between brands is required, where you have to mix them together for a certain period of time before completely switching over to another one.

 Fortunately, our cars are not that sensitive.
-As long as you choose a product that’s compatible with your vehicle, you should be fine, and there should be no need to ease your engine through the change by mixing.
+As long as you choose a product that’s compatible with your vehicle, you should be fine.

 Know Your Formula